 The bibliography mentioned literature by Ruckman, in addition to books by a graduate of his Bible institute (Sam Gipp) as well as a former professor of his institute (Laurence Vance).
-The bibliography also mention two audiotapes with no author listed that have the Ruckman buzzword “Alexandrian Cult” in the title.
+The bibliography also mentions two audiotapes with no author listed that have the Ruckmanite buzzword “Alexandrian Cult” in the title.

 In 2000 John Adair printed Sitting in Judgment of the Word of God.
 In the conclusion of the last appendix we find the following extreme view:

 The King James Bible corrects: History; Science; Philosophy; Governments; Religions; Society; Greek and Hebrew texts; and Original autographs.